 lnternships are highly coveted among college students for several reasons.
 First, they enable students to experience firsthand the working environment they plan to enter once they have obtained a degree.
 Additionally, these positions allow students to network with professionals in their field, learn practical skills not taught in the classroom, and collaborate with other interns to hone their teamwork skills.
 And in many cases, internships lead to entry-level positions for students once they graduate.

-Online students can learn about different internship opportunities by reaching out to their professors and corresponding with officials at their institution’s web-based career center; information is also available through nationally based websites like InternMatch andIndeed.com.
-However, Forbes contributor Frances Bridges says the key to landing a desirable internship is through thorough research of the industry as a whole.
+Online students can learn about different unpaid and paid internships by reaching out to their professors and corresponding with officials at their institution’s web-based career center; information is also available through nationally based websites like InternMatch andIndeed.com.
+However, Forbes contributor Frances Bridges says the key to landing desirable internships is through thorough research of the industry as a whole.
 Students should look into hiring practices and business philosophies of all the major companies and organizations in their field, as well as stock market performance, popular products, and other constantly changing variables.
 Students who can intelligently discuss the current state of their prospective profession fare best during intern interviews.

 Depending on a student’s chosen major, there may be opportunities to earn experience ? as well as a little supplemental income ? by pursuing gigs as a freelancer.
 Fields where freelancing is common include writing and journalism, web development and marketing, computer programming, business consulting, and graphic design, as well as burgeoning industries like medical billing and coding and project management.
 Freelancing allows students to demonstrate their skills and passion for their field of study outside the classroom.
 This option is particularly attractive to students with part- or full-time jobs, since they often get to decide how many (or few) freelance assignments to take on at once.

-Students are encouraged to check out established sites that cater to freelancers, such asELance, oDesk, and Guru.com.
+College students are encouraged to check out established sites that cater to freelancers, such asELance, oDesk, and Guru.com.
 Molly Merez, executive director of Ticket Summit, also recommends reaching out to local businesses and organizations.
 “Oftentimes companies don’t have the budget for a full time employee but do have the money to pay on a project by project basis,” she tells Fox Business.

 One word of caution about freelancing opportunities: like internships, they are not all created equal.
 Stephen Fishman, J.D., notes in Nolo Law for All that regulations governing fair treatment and compensation of employees may not extend to freelancers.
 “Some [independent contractors] have great difficulty getting their clients to pay on time or at all,” Fishman notes.
 “When you’re an IC, you bear the risk of loss from deadbeat clients.”
-This may not be a major issue for students who obtain these jobs solely for the professional experience, but it certainly affects those who freelance to support themselves.
+This may not be a major issue for college students who obtain these jobs solely for the professional experience, but it certainly affects those who freelance to support themselves.

-Many online students opt to tutor children and adults in their local community, as well as their collegiate peers; some specialize in group classes, while others tutor clients one-on-one.
+Many online college students opt to tutor children and adults in their local community, as well as their collegiate peers; some specialize in group classes, while others tutor clients one-on-one.
 Like freelancers, tutors pursue independent gigs (based on the demands of their individual schedule) that allow them to gain experience in their field and earn a little money on the side.
 Most tutors focus on core subjects like mathematics and literacy, while others teach skills like personal finance, computer programming, or foreign languages.
-Regardless of the subject, the key components to being a successful tutor are identifying the educational demands within one’s local community, creating a viable lesson plan, and delivering satisfactory services that generate positive word-of-mouth.
+Regardless of the subject, the key components to successful tutoring are identifying the educational demands within one’s local community, creating a viable lesson plan, and delivering satisfactory services that generate positive word-of-mouth.

-Most college career centers provide resources for students who wish to tutor; additionally, web users can register with online tutor referral agencies like TutorGeek and Tutor Match to locate potential clients.
+Most college career centers provide resources for students who wish to start tutoring; additionally, web users can register with online tutor referral agencies like TutorGeek and Tutor Match to locate potential clients.
 Community outreach is also crucial; tutors should create a website with information about their services, post fliers on job boards advertising their services, and print business cards.
 Home-based tutoring is somewhat frowned upon.
 For this reason, students are urged to contact their local library or community center to inquire about reserving conference rooms on a regular basis.
 Digital tutoring is also a popular alternative to face-to-face sessions.

 Huffington Post contributors Steven Weddle and Billy Beltz urge prospective overseas volunteers to thoroughly research all potential opportunities before signing up.
 “You’re about to make a very serious commitment in terms of time, money and impact on others,” they note.
 “Questions to ask include: Is your program fee going to good use?
 Will you actually add meaningful value to your project?
 Will you be safe?”
 They recommend visiting reputable sites like Volunteer Forever to learn more about viable international opportunities.

-In addition to internships, freelance work, tutoring services, and volunteer projects, online students can prepare themselves for the workforce by attending seminars, conferences, and other events associated with their future career.
+In addition to unpaid and paid internships, freelance work, tutoring services, and volunteering, online students can prepare themselves for the workforce by attending seminars, conferences, and other events associated with their future career.
 These gatherings often provide outlets for attendees to learn new skills, network with professionals in their field, and learn more about the current state of their industry.
 Massive open online courses (MOOCs) may also be useful; these free web classes typically don’t award credit, but they do impart valuable skills and proficiencies to students who complete the coursework.
 Coursera, edX, and Udacity are some of today’s leading MOOC providers.

 But even with all of these options, students should seek out as much wisdom as they can from their current job, even if that job isn’t related to their degree or career path.
 Every position carries transferable duties and responsibilities; restaurant workers must excel at customer service, office assistants gain a good grasp on the inner-workings of business operations and corporate culture, and employees in retail learn about sales, marketing, and financial management.
 And regardless of the position itself, every place of employment offers the chance for students to network with co-workers, clients, and customers.

 Juggling academic responsibilities and work obligations can be frustrating, and these demands ostensibly leave little time for other pursuits.
 However, there are plenty of professionally oriented opportunities available to today’s online students that require minimal time commitment, but still manage to reward them with the skills, experience, and expertise required to excel in their field once they’ve earned their degree.
-The trick is knowing where ― and how ― to find them.
+The trick is knowing where ? and how ? to find them.